Bob Waterfield: Motion picture producer and football coach

-In 1954, Waterfield went into business with his wife, Jane Russell, forming Russ-Field Productions to produce motion pictures.
-Their productions included Run for the Sun (1956) and The King and Four Queens (1956).
+In 1954, Waterfield went into business with his wife, movie star Jane Russell, forming Russ-Field Productions to produce motion pictures.
+Waterfield and Russell had begun dating when she was still a Van Nuys High School student.
+The couple's productions included Run for the Sun (1956) and The King and Four Queens (1956).

-Waterfield also worked as the Rams' kicking coach in 1954 and again in 1955, working with Rams' linebacker Les Richter on his placekicking.
+Waterfield also worked as the kicking coach for the Rams in 1954 and again in 1955, working with Rams' linebacker Les Richter on his placekicking.
 In 1957, he also worked as an assistant coach for the Toronto Argonauts in the Canadian Football League.

 In June 1958, Waterfield returned to the NFL as an assistant coach for the Rams.
 He was assigned to develop the team's quarterbacks.
 He developed Bill Wade into an outstanding quarterback in 1958, but Waterfield left the team after the 1958 season.

 Sid Gillman resigned as the Rams head coach after the team went 2–10 in 1959.
 In January 1960, Waterfield signed a five-year contract to take over as the Rams' head coach.
 After two seasons with four wins each, the third season in 1962 was even less successful and he resigned after the eighth game with just one win.
 Waterfield's overall record as the Rams' head coach was 9–24–1 (.289).
 He was later a team scout and a rancher near Van Nuys.